openseadragon-imaging/openseadragon-imaginghelper/README.md

     });
 ```

-### Demo/Test Site
+## Demo/Test Site

-The 'demo' folder provides a demo/test site.
+The [demo site](https://openseadragon-imaging.github.io/#/imaginghelper) is an example using ImagingHelper in a React application.
-The page displays many OpenSeadragon and OpenSeadragonImagingHelper metrics, as well as the output of many OpenSeadragonImagingHelper methods,
-all in real-time as the cursor moves and/or the image is zoomed/panned.
-Four sample images are provided.
+The page displays many OpenSeadragon and OpenSeadragonImagingHelper metrics, as well as the output of many OpenSeadragonImagingHelper methods, all in real-time as the cursor moves and/or the image is zoomed/panned.

+The source code can be found [here](https://github.com/openseadragon-imaging/openseadragon-imaging/tree/master/site.github.io/src/page-imaginghelper).

+## Legacy Demo/Test Site

+The old demo site is still available [here](https://openseadragon-imaging.github.io/old-demo/index.html).
-Additionally, there's an example of syncing an SVG overlay for annotation support.
+This page adds an example of syncing an SVG overlay for annotation support.

-All the sample code is in [demo/scripts/viewmodel.js](http://msalsbery.github.io/openseadragon-imaging/demo/scripts/viewmodel.js).
+All the sample code is in [scripts/viewmodel.js](https://openseadragon-imaging.github.io/old-demo/scripts/viewmodel.js).

-### Notes

-### In the works...
+## TODO

 1. Better multi-image support